 prevent the commission of the crime;

-2. He or she must do everything reasonably within his or her
+2. He or she must do everything reasonably within his or her power

-does not have to actually prevent the crime.
+have to actually prevent the crime.

 The People have the burden of proving beyond a reasonable doubt that